 This practice hit a plateau a while back but the owner didn’t know it.
 Attention needs to be spent on both the front door (attracting more quality new patients) while simultaneously working on the back door.

 280 new patients in and 150 existing patients out

 This practice is growing quite well.
 This dentist will hit a capacity plateau.
 But that’s ok.
-Once a practice hits a capacity plateau, they can either choose to increase capacity (add time, treatment rooms, provider hours), or, put all their marketing dollars into attracting only the highest quality new patients in the area.
-Even at (or slightly beyond) capacity, a dental practice can continue to grow revenues if the marketing plan is effectively bringing in the right kind of patients.
+Once a practice hits a capacity plateau, they can either choose to increase capacity (add time, treatment rooms, provider hours), or, put all dental marketing budget into attracting only the highest quality new patients in the area.
+Even at (or slightly beyond) capacity, a dental practice can continue to grow revenues if the dental marketing plan is effectively bringing in the right kind of patients.

 With knowledge comes power.
-We urge you to know your numbers and then act on that knowledge so you can know for sure that your practice is growing.
+We urge you to know your numbers and then act on that knowledge so you can know for sure that you have a growing dental practice.